wp-plugins/eshop/trunk/readme.txt

 * *fixed* bug with notes for the customer not saving
 * *fixed* bug with entering a 0 into the cart

-Version 5.4.2

-* *fixed* CSS display issue for new users (others can add fieldset.eshoppayvia li{padding:5px;} to their css)
-* *fixed* bug with CSS not being correctly parsed for multisite users
-* *fixed?* possible bug with checkout

-Version 5.4.1

-* *fixed* bug with checkout State/County/Province sending a number to various merchant gateways
-* *fixed* bug with shortcode  - eshop_cart_items

-Version 5.4.0

-* *added* enhancements for WP3.0, ability for buyer to sign up to the site at checkout stage.
-This gives the customer an order status page if they login, and ability to save address etc.
-* *added* new shipping method - ship by weight, this also allows several different methods of shipping to be set.
-* *changed* cart widget can now show the full cart
-* *fixed* many small bugs

-Version 5.3.0

-* beta version not released

-Version 5.2.3

-* further fix for translations - this one works...

-Version 5.2.3

-* cleaned up install and uninstall, shouldn't be producing errors in the error log any more.
-* cron notification now links to active orders page
-* slight change for translations - please let me know asap if it causes an issue.

-Version 5.2.2

-* *fixed* major bug in checkout

-Version 5.2.1

-* *fixed* various small back end bugs

-Version 5.2.0

-* *added* integration with WP Affiliate.
-* *added* extra help for Paypal users on the help page.
-* *added* integration with eShortcodes
-* *fixed* error on eShop products page
-* *fixed* error with pagination for cats and tags shortcode
-* *fixed* error with shipping (one price per rate)

-Version 5.1.0

-* *fixed* style page not updating correctly
-* *added* ability to set featured product, stock and stock availability on the products quick reference page
-* *added* new shortcode attribute - links, useful when used with form

-Version 5.0.4

-* *fixed* featured product count on stats page
-* *fixed* featured products on products page
-* *fixed* eshop downloads page on editing information, now stays on that page.
-* *fixed* issue with deleting option sets
-* *fixed* downloads can only be deleted when download is not assocaited with a product.

-Version 5.0.3

-* *fixed* hopefully... downloadables in orders
-* *fixed* widget for featured products
-* *amended* widget text for eShop cart
-* *fixed* mis-spelling in help.
-* *fixed* small eShop downloads page error.

-Version 5.0.2

-* *fixed* pagination issue when viewing all products

-Version 5.0.1

-* *all* anyone who installed/upgraded to version 5.0.0 will need to revist the eShop Settings page to check that things are ok
-* *fixed* product image in shopping cart
-* *fixed* spelling error on help page
-* *fixed* options page
-* *fixed* product options select box in the add to cart form
-* *fixed* multiple addto cart forms on one page
-* *fixed* quantity error when updating cart

-Version 5.0.0

-* *all* files amended and many small bug fixes implemented.
-* *all* data is now stored differently in the database - please ensure you backup your database before upgrading to this version.
-* *changed* method for thumbnails, this affects all users upgrading.
-Please use the thumbnail option on the post/page edit screen.
-Previous thumbnail image are _not_ used.
-* *added* to help with the above a default image has been included for products with no thumbnail.
-* *added* eshop_list_cat_tags shortcode, listing for products by category and tags.
-See help page for more details.
-The functionality has also been added into the the eShop product widget.

 == Installation ==